jp524/jp524.github.io/src/content/work/rubyforgood-casa.md

 ### Selected Contributions

-- Reduced occurences of flaky tests in Docker environment from 30-50% down to less than 10%
+- Reduce occurences of flaky tests in Docker environment from 30-50% down to less than 10%
 - Allow supervisors and administrators to view their volunteer's learning jours
 - Update case contact form UI